 Step 1: Choose your size.

 We offer 3 sizes of green carts: a 12-gallon, 35-gallon and 65-gallon cart.
-If your household is small and/or doesn't generate many food scraps, the 12-gallon is probably the best size for you.
+The 12-gallon cart is probably the best size for most households collecting food scraps only.
 If you have a larger household, generate more food scraps, and/or plan to add yard trim to your green cart, the larger 35 or 65-gallon cart is best.
 Please remember these carts should primarily be used for food scraps, but yard trim material can be added as a supplement as well.

 Step 2: Collect kitchen scraps

 We offer a small lidded countertop container to collect your kitchen scraps.
 These containers are for indoor use only and should NOT be set out for collection.
-Residents in our program may pick one up at our office (9801 Broken Land Parkway).
+Residents in our program can receive one with their food scrap cart request or may pick one up at our office (9801 Broken Land Parkway).
 Paper bags and certified compostable bags can also be used for food scraps.
 No plastic bags will be accepted.
 Bagged food scraps must be placed in food scrap cart for collection.

 Step 3: Set out for collection